The Spice Islands

 Grenada – An Island Worthy of Exploration

-Ideally, you would spend a minimum of a couple of days here, but in one day, you can see many of the wonders the island has to offer.
+Ideally, you would spend a minimum of a couple of days in Grenada, but in one day, you can see many of the wonders the island has to offer.
 Stop at the Spice Market in St George’s, walk along the Carenage waterfront before a seafood lunch.
 Later, drive north as Grenada’s rich natural beauty comes alive.
 At Gouyave visit one of the nutmeg processing stations where the seeds are sorted, stacked and stamped.

 Also worth a quick detour is the Grenada Chocolate Company, which entices chocoholics with its sweet, organic treats.
 Nearby is a historic rum factory, River Antoine Rum Distillery, which will fascinate rum lovers, as it is the Caribbean’s only water-powered mill still operating.
 On Friday evenings, sample just-caught lobster and fish cooked over open fires at the weekly Fish Friday Festival held in Gouyave or head back to Gran Anse for sundowners at Umbrellas Beach Bar.